 Structured Abstract:

-This paper explores the negotiation of boundaries of strategic versus operational responsibility between Chief Constables (CCs) and Police and Crime Commissioners (PCCs).
+This paper explores the negotiation of boundaries of strategic versus operational responsibility between Chief Constables and Police and Crime Commissioners (PCCs).

 The discussion reflects on interviews with Chief Constables (n=11) and PCCs (n=11) in matched pairs, exploring the relationship between the two figures, specifically in relation to the issue of the operational independence of the Chief Constable in the new accountability structure.

-The findings demonstrate that experience vary and depend on the particular personalities and experience of the individuals involved.
+The findings demonstrate that experiences vary and depend on the particular personalities and experience of the individuals involved.
 PCCs were particularly likely to test the boundary of operational versus strategic responsibility in relation to issues which had been brought to their attention by members of their electorate.

 Future research could seek a larger sample as it is possible that those areas where real tensions existed declined to participate.
 Given the findings, it would also be informative to revisit the topic in the run-up to the next PCC elections.